trumberger/monitoring-wiki/Work-Instructions/Operations/Validation-procedures.md

     }
 }`

-Resolution:
+### Resolution:
 Verify the `esshostkey` is correctly set in the Azure Function `FUN-PROD-Cinst-{ServiceID}` :

 ![image.png](.attachments/image-1e9c8772-ebe0-442d-a224-9c2cfce46e71.png)

 Each `esshostkey` is different, please be sure the key exists and the value is correctly set.

-- The request had some invalid properties
+---
-Status Code: 400
+- Error: The request had some invalid properties Status Code: 400
 Sample Payload (Body Response):
 `